chenxinyanc/webpack-esm-default-import-issue/README.md

 # webpack-esm-import

-This repo compares the behavior of following imports in ESM js file
+This repo compares the behavior of following imports in a js file

 ```js
 import HighChartsReact_default from 'highcharts-react-official';
 import * as HighChartsReact_star from 'highcharts-react-official';
 import { HighchartsReact } from 'highcharts-react-official';
 ```

+when the `package.json` governing this js file has (or does not have) ``"type": "module"`` property.

 `highcharts-react-official` is a module pre-bundled by webpack using UMD export.